shiva08/Bitcoin-miner/readme.txt

 Shivdeep Nutheti - shiva.0891@gmail.com

+The goal of this rst project is to use Scala and the actor model to build a good solution to this problem that runs well on multi-core machines.

   1) Go to server folder which has build.sbt file, run the code from here to execute server.
   2) Pass number of the leading zeroes .